p-it-nl/hippocampus/README.md

 For example: the birthday of your mother, that thee your wife likes, the address of that amazing restaurant.... etc...
 Hippocampus can store anything that you want to remember.

-Storing things to remember can assigned tags, allowing to search for it easily when you need it.
+Storing things to remember can be assigned tags, allowing to search for it easily when you need it.
-The better the tags assigned matched the content, the better the search results.
+The better the tags assigned match the content, the better the search results.

 ## Platform agnostic
 Hippocampus is available for a wide variety of platforms: